 Are you seeing a therapist or doctor for your mental health issues?
 If so, mention to them the possibility of getting an ESA.
 They could issue an emotional support animal letter for you easily and quickly.

 However, many people can’t afford to see a therapist regularly for a variety of reasons.
-If you’re in this boat, we highly recommend taking our 5-minute pre-screening for free.
-We’ll put you in touch with a qualified mental health professional in your province who will talk to you about the entire process.
-If you’re approved, you’ll be holding your ESA letter and your furry friend in no time!
+If you’re in this boat, we highly recommend taking our free 5-minute pre-screening test .
+We’ll put you in touch with a qualified mental health professional who can practice in your province.
+They’ll book an appointment with you, and if you qualify, they’ll issue you an emotional support animal letter!